TorstenS73/openstack-on-rootservers/README.md

 1. Because it will safe you money.
 2. Because it will provide you with a good compromise between control over your environment and purchasing as well as operational cost.

+## Alternatives to running OpenStack on Root Servers

-There are a number of alternatives how you can run a small to medium data center for your organization.
+Assuming you want cloud computing and prefer open source, there are still a number of alternatives how you can run a small to medium data center for your organization.
 Let's compare them.

-## Buy and host your own hardware
+### Buy and host your own hardware

-## Buy your own hardware and rent a rack
+### Buy your own hardware and rent a rack

-## Buy capacity from any cloud provider
+### Buy capacity from any cloud provider